shabesh10/Full-stack-application-deployment-on-AWS/README.md

 ![Step 15](./screenshots/Screenshot%20%28583%29.png)
 ![Step 16](./screenshots/Screenshot%20%28584%29.png)

 ---

-**Accessing Web App via Internet & Entering Data:**
+### 🌐 Web App Access & Data Entry

+**Browser Access and Form Submissions:**
 ![Step 1](./screenshots/Screenshot%20%28587%29.png)
 ![Step 2](./screenshots/Screenshot%20%28588%29.png)
 ![Step 3](./screenshots/Screenshot%20%28589%29.png)
 ![Step 4](./screenshots/Screenshot%20%28590%29.png)
 ![Step 5](./screenshots/Screenshot%20%28591%29.png)
 ![Step 6](./screenshots/Screenshot%20%28592%29.png)

-These screenshots demonstrate successful public access to the deployed PHP web application from a browser, as well as interaction with the database through form inputs and submissions.
+These screenshots demonstrate public access to the app and successful interaction with the backend DB through user inputs.

-**Remote DB Access & Data Verification in RDS:**
+---

+### 🧪 Remote DB Validation

+**MySQL CLI Check for Data:**
 ![Step 1](./screenshots/Screenshot%20%28599%29.png)
 ![Step 2](./screenshots/Screenshot%20%28600%29.png)

-These screenshots confirm that the data entered through the web app is successfully stored in the RDS MySQL database, verified via remote access from the EC2 instance.
+Data entered through the frontend is visible inside the MySQL RDS instance, confirming proper integration between the app and the database.

+---

+## 🙏 Credits

+This project uses the open-source **Student Management System** from [PHP Gurukul](https://phpgurukul.com/student-management-system-using-php-and-mysql/).
+All rights and content belong to the respective authors.
+I used the code solely for deployment and infrastructure demonstration purposes.

+---

+## 🧹 Cleanup & Cost Note

+After successful deployment and testing, **all AWS resources were deleted** to avoid incurring further cloud charges.
+As this was a **learning-focused, non-commercial project**, every component was manually cleaned up via the AWS Console.

+---

+## ✅ Outcome

+- Designed and deployed a secure 3-tier architecture
+- Connected PHP app to MySQL RDS via private subnets
+- Validated app functionality and DB communication
+- Practiced real-world deployment, networking, and troubleshooting skills

+---

+## 💡 Future Scope

+- Add automation via CloudFormation or Terraform
+- Setup CI/CD pipeline for PHP updates via GitHub Actions
+- Integrate CloudWatch monitoring and RDS backups
+- Deploy production-grade app on HTTPS using ACM + ALB

+---

+If you’d like to learn more or want help setting up something similar — reach out!